Guatemala Cocaine Abuse Problem

 How Do You Reclaim a Country from Drug Traffickers?

 Those who become embroiled in drug abuse and addiction need much more help than drug education.
 In this case, the Narconon drug treatment program offers those who have lost the battle with addiction a drug-free way of recovering that life they lost to substance abuse.
-In forty countries around the world, those who have become addicted to drugs and alcohol find that they can wake up to an enjoyable life each day, with their drug addiction left far behind them.
+In some near 40 locations around the world, those who have become addicted to drugs and alcohol find that they can wake up to an enjoyable life each day, with their drug addiction left far behind them.